siracsimsek01/slyest/README.md

 ### Basic Operations

-1. **Enter an Expression**: Type your mathematical expression in the input field
+1. **Enter an symbolic expression**: Type your mathematical expression in the "Type Expression "input field.
+Click the calculator buttons if required.

-   - Examples: `(x^2 + x)/x`, `sin(x)*cos(x)`, `x^2 - 4`
+   - Examples: `(x**2 + x)/x`, `sin(x)*cos(x)`, `x**2 - 4 = 0`

+2. **Enter an optional expression**: Optional expression is only required for substitution and solving two linear algebriac equations.

+   - Examples: `x=3, y=5` for substitution, `x - y = 25` for the second linear equation.

-2. **Choose an Operation**: Click one of the operation buttons
+3. **Choose an Operation**: Click one of the operation buttons

    - **Simplify**: Reduce expression to simplest form
    - **Expand**: Expand products and powers
-   - **Factor**: Factor the expression
+   - **Factor**: Factorize the expression
-   - **Solve**: Solve equation for unknown variable
+   - **Solve**: Solve equation for one unknown variable
+   - **Substitute**: Substitute the algebraic expression with given values
+   - **Solve 2 Equations**: Solve two linear equations for two unknown variables

-3. **View Results**: Results appear in the output display area
+4. **View Results**: Results appear in the output display area

 ### Variable Assignment

-1. Enter and evaluate an expression
-2. Type a variable name in the "Variable name" field (e.g., `e1`)
-3. Click "Assign Last Result"
+1. **Assign Variables**

+   - Click Manage Button on the top bar to open the variable manager.
+   - Fill in the name and the expression that needs to be assigned.
+   - Click "Add Variable".

+2. **Read Variables and its expressions**

+   - Assigned variables are displayed in the variable manager.
+   - Moreover, on the top left panel, when hovered the variable, the associated expression is displayed.

+3. **Edit and delete variables**

+   - Edit and delete the variables in the variable manager window.

-4. Use the variable in future expressions
+4. **Use the variable in future expressions**

-### Plotting

-**Note**: Plotting functionality is currently in development.
-This feature will allow you to:
-1. Enter an expression containing a variable (e.g., `x^2 + 2*x + 1`)
-2. Click the "Plot" button
-3. View the graph in a new window
-4. Use the toolbar to zoom, pan, and save the plot
+   - Once the variable is assigned, we can use those variables in future calculations and history sessions.

 ### Session History

-1. **Opening the History Panel**: Click the "History ▼" button in the top-right to show/hide the history panel
+1. **Open the History Panel**: Click the "History ▼" button in the top-right to show/hide the history panel
-2. **Automatic Recording**: All symbolic operations (Simplify, Expand, Factor, Solve, Substitute, Solve 2 Equations) are automatically saved
+2. **Automatic Recording**: Up to 20 calculations of all sorts of operations are automatically saved into the history session.
-3. **Reusing Expressions**: Double-click any history item to load that expression back into the input field
+3. **Reusing Expressions**: Double-click any history item to load that expression back into the input fields
 4. **Clearing History**: Use the "Clear" button in the history panel to remove all entries
-5. **History Limit**: The panel stores the last 20 calculations

-**Note**: Export functionality is planned for a future release.

 ## Project Structure